Jason Stitt

-As-you-go Selenium with Device Farm and Webdriver.io
+Selenium with Device Farm and Webdriver.io (easier & cheaper than alternatives?)

 Here’s how to quickly set up serverless Selenium testing using AWS Device Farm and Webdriver.io.
 This is a pretty strong combo as the Webdriver.io framework handles some of the low-level requirements of working with Selenium and lets you focus on writing tests, while Device Farm is completely pay-as-you-go (for web browser based testing) with no concurrency limits.